Facts about Top 15 Pyramids and Advice on Visiting Pyramids in Egypt

-As some of the last standing wonders of the world, the Pyramids of Giza have always been a must item on my bucket list.
-I learned that there are around 118 Pyramids in Egypt and I was also wondering about the other pyramids: Should I visit other pyramids too?
+As some of the last standing wonders of the world, the Pyramids of Giza have always been a must see item on my bucket list.
+I learned that there are around 118 Pyramids in Egypt and I was also wondering about the other pyramids: Should I visit the other pyramids too?
 Can I find advice online about what other pyramids are there and how to visit them?
 Will I enjoy my visit to the Giza Pyramids?
 What can I do there?
 Here is what I have learnt.

 - Khufu (Cheops)

 - Red Pyramid